-50 Cent Applauds Ambyr Childers, Says She Was The Best Thing That Ever Happened To Randal Emmett
+50 Cent Applauds Ambyr Childers, Says She Was The Best Thing That Ever Happened To Randall Emmett

 As fans may have seen, Kent appeared on Watch What Happens Live last week, where she told host Andy Cohen that she was proud of herself for having gotten under 50 Cent’s skin and added that she had “receipts” to prove that she had dinged his ego.
 She also said that she wouldn’t be revealing her supposed receipts because she didn’t want to be “that girl” and wasn’t being paid to do so.

-Immediately after the episode of Watch What Happens Live aired, 50 Cent took to his Instagram account and asked, “What’s wrong with this ho*?”
-He then shared a screenshot of an article in which Kent admitted to being drunk for four days at Disney World with Emmett and the two young daughters he shares with Childers and suggested she was also using cocaine.
+He then shared a screenshot of an article, via Instagram, in which Kent admitted to being drunk for four days at Disney World with Emmett and the two young daughters he shares with Childers, and suggested she was also using cocaine.

 Kent was first called out by 50 Cent earlier this year as he demanded Emmett hand over the $1 million he owed him.
 Once he did, 50 Cent stopped slamming Kent on Instagram until she brought their feud back up on Watch What Happens Live.